Flint water decision shows legal complexities of disaster

 WHAT CHANGED?

 The announcement was a bombshell, but perhaps not entirely unexpected given the prosecution’s recent trajectory.
 An investigation into the lead contamination and several deaths from Legionnaires’ disease was taken over in January by newly elected Democratic Attorney General Dana Nessel.
-She was critical of her predecessor, Republican former Attorney General Bill Schuette, who decided in 2016 to hire outside special counsel Todd Flood to run the probe.
+She was critical of her predecessor, Republican Bill Schuette, who decided in 2016 to hire outside special counsel Todd Flood to run the probe.

 She named Solicitor General Fadwa Hammoud and Wayne County Prosecutor Kym Worthy to lead the cases.
 They voiced concerns about the thoroughness of the prior team’s investigation, particularly its pursuit of evidence.
 Investigators in recent weeks used warrants to obtain the state-owned devices of Snyder and 66 other current or former state employees.